(B) The decisions of the parole board which result from the hearings shall be recorded and published in its official minutes.

 (E) A hearing officer interview with the inmate may be conducted by a parole board hearing officer as designated by the parole board chair for the purpose of making a recommendation for or against release to a parole board member.

-(F) Following a hearing, the decision or recommendation shall be communicated to the inmate both verbally and in writing immediately or as soon as administratively possible thereafter unless, in the judgment of the hearing body, an undue risk to the security of the institution or to a person or persons would thereby be created.
+(F) Following a hearing, the decision or recommendation shall be communicated to the inmate in writing as soon as administratively possible thereafter unless, in the judgment of the hearing body, an undue risk to the security of the institution or to a person or persons would thereby be created.

-(G) In the event the decision of the parole board is to deny release of an inmate, the inmate and warden shall be furnished within fourteen working days after completion of the hearing:
+(G) In the event the decision of the parole board is to deny release of an inmate, the inmate and warden shall be furnished within fourteen working days after the decision is finalized:

 (1) A written notice stating the grounds under rule 5120:1-1-07 of the Administrative Code upon which such determination was based, indicating which of the factors specified in rule 5120:1-1-07 of the Administrative Code were considered as significant to its decision;

-(I) In the event a hearing is continued, notice of such continuance and the date of next hearing shall be provided to all interested parties at least three weeks prior to the date of the continued hearing and may be provided using ordinary mail or electronic means.
-If the office of victim's services provides notice of a continuance to a victim or victim's representative, it may do so by ordinary mail, telephone, or through electronic means.
+(I) In the event a hearing is continued, notice of such continuance and the date of next hearing shall be provided to the parties identified in paragraph (H) of this rule at least sixty days prior to the date of the continued hearing in the manner prescribed in that paragraph.

 Statutory Authority: 5120.01, 5149.02, 5149.10